tigpss90-coder/525/README.md

 3. **Limited Style Controls**: Only font size, color, and weight are editable
    - Other CSS properties require manual HTML editing

-4. **No Alignment Guides**: No snapping or alignment assistance
-   - Manual positioning requires precision

-5. **No Element Layering Control**: Cannot change z-index or layer order
+4. **No Element Layering Control**: Cannot change z-index or layer order
    - Element stacking is determined by DOM order

-6. **No Copy/Paste**: Cannot duplicate elements within the editor
+5. **No Copy/Paste**: Cannot duplicate elements within the editor
    - Workaround: Add new elements and configure them manually

-7. **Fixed Canvas Size**: 720×720px cannot be changed
+6. **Fixed Canvas Size**: 720×720px cannot be changed
    - Designed specifically for poster-size content

-8. **No Zoom/Pan**: Canvas is displayed at 100% scale only
+7. **No Zoom/Pan**: Canvas is displayed at 100% scale only
    - May be difficult on smaller screens

-9. **Limited Nested Element Support**: Deeply nested elements may not be individually selectable
+8. **Limited Nested Element Support**: Deeply nested elements may not be individually selectable
    - Selection prioritizes top-level children

-10. **No Save/Load Sessions**: Cannot save work-in-progress
+9. **No Save/Load Sessions**: Cannot save work-in-progress
    - Must export and re-import HTML to continue later

+10. **Snapping on Single Axis**: Only one snap point per axis is detected
+    - Cannot simultaneously align to multiple references

 ### Browser Compatibility